muratk3n/thirdwave/en/README.md

 ---

-BTW the LS ideas are more than a hidden variable viewpoint..
-He posits an ENTIRE MUCKING STRUCTURE behind everything, not a few dimensions that are not seen, hidden.
+LS ideas sound like more than a hidden variable viewpoint..
+He posits an ENTIRE MUCKING STRUCTURE behind everything, not a few dimensions that are not seen

 ---